MBB-team/VBA-toolbox/_wiki/param-transform.md

 where the first-order truncation renders the approxiation valid only in the near vicinity of $$E[x]$$.

-This first-order Taylor expansion is useful, because it can be used to derive the first- and second-order moments of $$z$$, given first- and second-order moments of $$x$$:
+This first-order Taylor expansion can be used to derive the first- and second-order moments of $$z$$, given first- and second-order moments of $$x$$:

 $$ E[z] \approx f(E[x]) $$